top of page

 Sometimes they admit fear of retaliation as the primary barrier to reporting and other times they say they were not sure whether it was something they could or should report.
 I am hoping this blog post and this video on YouTube forever lay this question to rest.

 The time to report any act or action at work that you deem discriminatory is as close as possible to when it occurs.
+But it should be a part of a strategy.
+Do not just report until you decide what you want the outcome of your complaint to be.

-Document it (more on that in a future blog post), and report it right away!
+Document what is happening carefully (more on that in a future blog post), and report it right away!
 If you are unsure of how to appropriately report and to whom you should report, READ your employee handbook, most of them will have Equal Employment Opportunity provisions that include reporting of discrimination.
 Also look for policies on sexual harassment, discrimination, whistleblowing, and bullying.
 All of those policies will usually include reporting sections.
 Read them and follow them.
 If you cannot find any of those policies in your handbook (your employer is a problem) report your concerns to your manager IF s/he is not the wrongdoer.
 Do the following:

 · Report your concerns verbally and then follow up in writing (email is good).